elstudio/actions-js-build/README.md

 ### Inputs

 * `wdPath` - **Optional**.
 To specify a directory other than the repository root where NPM's Package.json and either gulpfile.js or Gruntfile.js may be found.

-## License

-The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](LICENSE).

-Container images built with this project include third party materials.
-See [THIRD_PARTY_NOTICE.md](THIRD_PARTY_NOTICE.md) for details.